Bob Hope Village Became a New Kind of Home for Me

 Marjorie made the move to Bob Hope Village.
 Despite this seemingly smooth transition, Marjorie came to Bob Hope Village with only a few possessions.
 “I like to say that I came here with four spoons, a cup, and a lamp,” she said.
 “Of course, I had a bit more than that, but I had my memories and my courage which were all that I needed to start over.”

 After making this transition, Marjorie did just that.
 When asked how her life has changed for the better after moving to Bob Hope Village, she explained, “My health has improved so much after coming here.
 I also have met so many great friends who share the same general background; many have even lived on the same bases.”
+This kind of experience is why many people are turning to senior retirement living options for their golden years, to give them many more memories and many more years to enjoy.

 In essence, the story of Melvin and Marjorie is one of love, adventure, and heartbreak.
 However, because of the generous supporters of the Air Force Enlisted Village, Marjorie is able to safely and happily enjoy her retirement years.
 Without that support, Marjorie and many others would not be able to live in such a rich and fulfilling environment.